MichaelMiller1/Simple-Shell/README.md

 # Simple-Shell
-Implement a simple shell that supports Linux shell commands in addition to the internal commands.
+Implement a simple shell that supports Linux shell commands.
 Using C programming language.
 Your implementation must work on Linux machine.

 Required Modules: